-The connection types available in the drop-down list vary depending upon terminal model.
-They will be covered here in alphabetical order.
+The connection types will be covered here in alphabetical order.
 Highlight the desired connection type and then click OK to open the associated dialog box.

 After your setup and configuration are complete, you can secure parameters from any user changes--if you do not intend to open any "programs"-- as follows: